Articles

 Which coaches were helpful to you in your chess career, and what was the most useful knowledge they imparted to you?

 Under the guidance of IM John Bartholomew for several years, I underwent a transformative journey in my chess game.
 One of the invaluable lessons he shared was the concept of reciprocal thinking, a strategic gem.
-John's ongoing inspiration led me to venture into coaching and dive into Twitch streaming, shaping my chess journey in more ways than I could have imagined.
+John's ongoing inspiration led me to venture into coaching and create educational and instructional videos on YouTube, shaping my chess journey in more ways than I could have imagined.

 What is your favorite or the best game you ever played?